sabeelmansuri/Nanopore-Genome-Assembly/Nanopore_Tutorial.md

 ### Data
-### TODO, are we providing access to this dataset?
+### TODO, how are we providing access to this data?
+If this is an internal tutorial, link to drive will work.
+If not then not sure
 2018.12.02_SWI_9_2, Isolate from local saline lake, 18 runs/fastq files.
 Saved under runs_fastq directory.